Carglglz/upydev/README.md

   `$ upydev ssl_wrepl -nem`

-* With **Encryption mode**: This needs some configuration before (which is basically generate an RSA private key and pass it to the device).
+* With **Encryption mode**: This needs some configuration before (which is basically generate an ECDSA* private key and pass it to the device).
 Follow [this instructions](https://github.com/Carglglz/upydev/blob/master/DOCS/SSLWebREPL_docs.md) to do this.

+  *it was RSA before, changed due to memory constrains

   **Encryption mode works only with esp32.
 Esp8266 seems to be to slow for SSL repl*